Ahnfelt/jsonr/README.md

 ## Schemas

 Schemas are written in JSONR files, and consist of zero or more fields.
 Fields that start with `_` are reserved, and the rest of the fields each define a type in the schema.
+The `_` field specifies the primary type of the schema.

     _: "configuration"